scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 and all other versions of the same library are **evicted**.
 When packaging applications, the same versions of libraries that was used for compiling the application is packaged and used during runtime.

 Two library versions are said to be **Source Compatible** if switching one for the other does not incur any compile errors.
-For example, If we can switch from `v1.0.0` of a dependency to `v2.0.0` and recompile our code without causing any compilation errors, `v2.0.0` is said to be source compatible with `v1.0.0`.
+For example, If we can switch from `v1.0.0` of a dependency to `v1.1.0` and recompile our code without causing any compilation errors, `v1.1.0` is said to be source compatible with `v1.0.0`.

 Two library versions are said to be **Binary Compatible** if the compiled bytecode of these versions are compatible.
 Using the example above, removing a class will render two version binary incompatible too, as the compiled bytecode for v2.0.0 will no longer contain the removed class.

 When talking about two versions being compatible, the direction matters too.
 If we can use `v2.0.0` in place of `v1.0.0`, `v2.0.0` is said to be **backwards compatible** with `v1.0.0`.
 Conversely, if we say that any library release of `v1.x.x` will be forwards compatible, we can use `v1.0.0` anywhere where `v1.1.0` was originally used.

-For the rest of the guide, when the 'compatible' is used we mean backwards compatible, as it is the more common case of compatibility guarantee.
+(For the rest of this guide, when you see the word "compatible" assume backwards compatibility, as it is the more common case of compatibility guarantee)

 An important note to make is that while breaking source compatibility normally results in breaking binary compatibility, they are actually orthogonal
 (breaking one does not imply breaking the other).
 See below for more examples (TODO: make sure we have examples?)